Professional Standards and Code of Conduct

 I may have accidentally broken the advertising requirements, what are the consequences?

-While there is no financial penalty applicable for dietitians, DA views an advertising breach as a breach of the Code of Professional Conduct and Statement of Ethical Practice – which all members have formally agreed to abide by.
-If it is brought to DA’s attention that testimonials are being used, initially there will be a warning.
-Once a non- compliant advertisement or website has been fixed or removed, no further action is likely to be taken.
+While there is no financial penalty applicable for dietitians, Dietitians Australia views an advertising breach as a breach of the Code of Conduct – which all members have formally agreed to abide by.
+If it is brought to Dietitians Australia’s attention that testimonials are being used, initially there will be a warning.
+Once a non-compliant advertisement or website has been fixed or removed, no further action is likely to be taken.
 But if persistent breaches occur, or a member of the public makes a formal complaint, disciplinary procedures will be pursued.

 What if someone else publishes a testimonial about my services without my knowledge?